 Both these devices do a great job at taming frizz and flyaways and act as a styling concentrator.
 Apparently, there were a lot of complaints about how the Supersonic and Airwrap created a lot of flyaways.
 Probably because the air speed was so strong.
 Recently they both came out with a new flyaway attachment that helps to diminish unruly hairs and hold them in place while styling.

 Just as the name suggests, I’m able to dry my hair hella fast with the Supersonic blow dryer.
 It takes a bit more time for me to dry my hair with the blow dryer attachment on the Airwrap.
-And if I’m curling or blowing out my hair with the Airwrap, it will take me about 30-40 minutes to complete my whole head.
+And if I’m curling or blowing out my hair with the Airwrap, it will take me about 30-40 minutes to complete my whole head (I have long hair!).

 The Supersonic device doesn’t come with any sort of storage system.
 And I’ve admittedly just thrown my Supersonic in a drawer with zero protection.
 This isn’t the case with the Airwrap.
 This expensive device comes with a fancy storage case to conveniently store all of the attachments it comes with.
 While I love the idea behind this, I kinda hate how big and bulky the storage case is.
 I live in a small apartment in NYC and don’t have enough space for this large case.
 I wish Dyson would come out with something that is a bit sleeker.